denten-books/plain-text/support/journal-articles/amodern/main.md

 new media.

 Yet, the materialist perspective should not be overstated.
-Writers of a previous generation, such as Michael Heim and Pamela McCorduck, captured an important phenomenological insight when they referred to the "ephemeral quality" of electronic text, calling it "impermanent, flimsy, malleable, \[and\] contingent."[^8] Electricity is truly a mercurial medium.
-Inscriptions on screen really do flicker and disappear at the loss of power.
+Writers of a previous generation, such as Michael Heim and Pamela McCorduck, captured an important phenomenological insight when they referred to the "ephemeral quality" of electronic text, calling it "impermanent, flimsy, malleable,
+\[and\] contingent."[^8] Electricity is a mercurial medium.
+Inscriptions on screen flicker and disappear with the loss of power.
 Our mistake is to treat digital text in analogy to print, on a singular, two-dimensional plane.
 The concept of laminates, which I borrow from geology, helps reconcile a discrepancy that characterizes the two conflicting traditions in the study of new media.

 Electronic text extends in multiple dimensions simultaneously.
 Its facets afford different views and strategies of interpretation depending on a reader's vantage.
 The localized physics of inscription determine many of its specific capabilities.
 Where paper rapidly degrades under the heel of an eraser, a solid state drive can be erased millions of times before failure.
 Crucially, the medium is also affected by the physical limitations placed on the reader.
-A drive sealed or encrypted can be theoretically amenable to a forensic reading, but practically inaccessible.
+A drive sealed or encrypted is theoretically amenable to a forensic reading, but practically inaccessible.
 I turn to the field of Science and Technology Studies and particularly to the recent work of Mara Mills, Hans-Jörg Rheinberger, Jessica Riskin, and Nicole Starosielski, among others who in one way or another have inspired me to take a distinctly infrastructural approach to the historical study of such multifaceted epistemic artifacts.[^9]

 I further use the concept of "stratigraphy" in contrast to media archaeology, where the term is used in its more evocative, metaphoric